eth-protocol-fellows/protocol-studies/docs/wiki/EL/data-structures.md

 The image below depicts a simplified version of the working of a Merkle Tree:

-- The lead nodes contain the actual data(for simplicity, we have taken numbers)
+- The leaf nodes contain the actual data(for simplicity, we have taken numbers)
 - Every non-leaf node is a hash of its children.
 - The first level of non-leaf nodes contains the Hash of its child leaf nodes `Hash(1,2)`